Fees, funding and scholarship search tool

 The Faculty may nominate Masters and D Phil applicants for AHRC funding.
 More information can be found here: http://www.humanities.ox.ac.uk/prospective_students/graduates/funding/ahrc

 Information for current doctoral students wishing to apply for funding from their 2nd or 3rd year is available here: http://www.humanities.ox.ac.uk/current_students/graduates/funding

 All applicants - Clarendon funding

 Clarendon funding is available for all students.
 Master's funding is reserved for students who intend to continue their studies to DPhil level.
 This should be made clear in the application.

 In order to be considered for Clarendon funding, applicants must ensure that all required material, including references, is submitted by the January deadline.

 The Faculty may nominate Masters and D Phil applicants for Clarendon funding.
 More information can be found here: http://www.clarendon.ox.ac.uk/about/

 Funding for one three-year graduate studentship has been donated by Birla International Limited.
 The Scholarship provides in full the tuition and college fee, and a maintenance grant commensurate to the national minimum doctoral stipend of the UK Research Councils, for three years.
 It is open to students of all nationalities.

-The Scholarship has been awarded and is not available for 2013 entry; it will be available again for entry in 2014.
+The Scholarship is available for entry in 2014.